CSGuides/grad-job-guide/_deciding/negotiations.md

 requests during startup negotiations.

-By some combination of these approaches (considering and comparing across all offers) Wes was able to increase his (lowest) starting salary by 3.6% and double his (lowest) startup funds.
-Claire did not track her "haggling success" in this way, but she negotiated at least a little bit with every department that made an offer on both salary and startup, and in all cases was met *at least* in the middle on at least some portion of her requests.
+By some combination of these approaches (considering and comparing across all offers) [Wes](/grad-job-guide/about#authors) was able to increase his (lowest) starting salary by 3.6% and double his (lowest) startup funds.
+[Claire](/grad-job-guide/about#authors) did not track her "haggling success" in this way, but she negotiated at least a little bit with every department that made an offer on both salary and startup, and in all cases was met *at least* in the middle on at least some portion of her requests.

 You can expect industrial salaries to be 12/9ths of a nine-month academic salary.
 However, raises in industry are much more common.
-For example, a friend of Wes's has gotten a 10% raise every year for the last five or six years.
+For example, a friend of [Wes](/grad-job-guide/about#authors)'s has gotten a 10% raise every year for the last five or six years.
 Industry raises range between 0% and 15% yearly.
 You also get bonuses in industry.

-**Company Trivia**: Friends of Wes's at IBM have suggested that you should ask for another $10,000 right off the bat (and that they'll do it without blinking an eye).
+**Company Trivia**: Friends of [Wes](/grad-job-guide/about#authors)'s at IBM have suggested that you should ask for another $10,000 right off the bat (and that they'll do it without blinking an eye).
 If for some reason you can't bring yourself to do that that it would be "criminal" not to ask for $5,000.
 However, multiple data points at Microsoft Research suggest that it is very difficult to haggle for starting salaries there because of internal strictures; the same goes for Google.
-Wes only knows of one success story haggling at Microsoft, and Claire has never heard of anyone succeed at Google.
+[Wes](/grad-job-guide/about#authors) only knows of one success story haggling at Microsoft, and [Claire](/grad-job-guide/about#authors) has never heard of anyone succeed at Google.

 Find out when your startup funds expire.
 In addition, make sure (in writing) that your grad student funding includes the summer months.
-A friend of Wes's ended up in a situation where he "took their word" that it extended to include the summer and they came back to him later and made a fuss because it wasn't written in the contract.
+A friend of[Wes](/grad-job-guide/about#authors)'s ended up in a situation where he "took their word" that it extended to include the summer and they came back to him later and made a fuss because it wasn't written in the contract.
 This advice ("get it in writing") applies to basically everything,